rezanikfal/Tutorials/Angular/Routing.md

 <a [routerLink]="['/crisis-center', { foo: 'foo' }]">Crisis Center</a>
 ```
 ### Programmatic Navigation
-Injecting the _Router_ service and make use of it to navigate to another URL:
+- Injecting the _Router_ service and make use of it to navigate to another URL
+- The ```navigate``` method is used for navigating based on a provided array of commands or a URL string.
 ```javascript
 import { Component, OnInit } from '@angular/core';
 import { Router } from '@angular/router';